dlr-eoc/ukis-frontend-libraries/README.md

     - layerentry and a layertree
     - test to use Ol4MapSvc directly in the app.component
     - user-info module
 - project-mariss: branch based on master used for the mariss project.
+- project-planetary: simple map-client (based on master) to show planetary data from Ceres.
+- project-riesgos-demo: simple map-client (based on project-planetary) to data from Riesgos Project.

 ## Issues